 The wisdom of buying tranches into weakness, and responding to price changes rather than trying to predict them (making the mistake of buying ahead of where you think prices will go), significantly lowers your fear-greed quotient.
 Using the passenger train analogy, Stu sums it up nicely when he remarks,

 "Don't try to drive the gold train.
 You're not that good, nor am I. Just act professionally at each station.
-Train goes backwards, you pick up some passengers.
+Train goes backward, you pick up some passengers.
 Train goes forward, offload a few."

 Buying in Tranches Is Not the Same as "Averaging Down"

-The idea of buying portions or tranches into weakness is totally different from the questionable practice of "averaging down"!
+The idea of buying portions or tranches into weakness is different from the questionable practice of "averaging down"!
 When averaging down, a person places a bet on a particular investment, expecting (of course!) that it will rise in price.
-If it does not, and begins to fall, the investor is faced with a loss.
+If it does not and begins to fall, the investor is faced with a loss.
 Rather than sell out, he/she hopes the price will rise, and so out of fear, buys more.

 The idea is that if the price rises just a bit, the position will get back to "break even," enabling the investor to sell without a loss.
 But too often the price keeps falling.
 Also too often, the investor continues to average down, buying more.
-At some stage, the investor panics and sells the entire position for a big loss, most likely right at an intermediate or long term low.
+At some stage, the investor panics and sells the entire position for a big loss, most likely right at an intermediate or long-term low.

 Of all the trading techniques this writer has tried over the years, the idea of buying tranches into weakness with a pre-determined amount of money has done more than any other behavior to help reduce the market's emotional impact.
 Fear is reduced.
 Greed is reduced.
 You're more relaxed when the markets are open and after the day's session.

-With the pace of today's trading, where markets, due to High Frequency Trading by pre-programmed computers, can experience a "flash crash" within a matter of minutes and just as quickly recover, keeping calm gives you a powerful investment edge.
+With the pace of today's trading, where markets, due to High-Frequency Trading by pre-programmed computers, can experience a "flash crash" within a matter of minutes and just as quickly recover, keeping calm gives you a powerful investment edge.

 To Summarize: The components of a successful investment plan – understanding fundamental and technical analysis, using good money management, and cultivating the Mind as your "secret investment tool" – work together in an analogy resembling a three-legged stool.
 Each "leg" is so important that as Dr. Elder remarks, "Remove one, and the stool will fall, together with the person who sits on it."